GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 {% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/REyUtJ7icGvOoepXgpLQ.png", alt="Notification with action buttons on Chrome on Linux.", width="380", height="178" %}

-On Android 6, the icons are colored to match the system color scheme:
+On Android 6 and earlier, the icons are colored to match the system color scheme:

 {% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/GI8sj9krxVtxWVeHGuvs.png", alt="Notification with action buttons on Chrome for Android.", width="800", height="296" %}